ereekaur/finance/README.md

  <img src="https://raw.githubusercontent.com/ereekaur/finance/main/SimplexVsHighs.png" width="400" height="400">
 </p>

-it comes clear that for our matrix 10000 x 1000 it would take some time to solve the system using (revised) simplex method; interior point methods are more efficient.
+it comes clear that for our matrix 100000 x 1000 we would need ridiculously amount of time to solve the system using (revised) simplex method; interior point methods are more efficient.
 Here I used Python library called linprog and compared the Highs and Revised simplex.
-But in the case of sparse matrix like in this example we should take care about sparsity from the memory usage point of view and from the fact that there are so many zeros in the matrix.
+For a 100000 x 1000 matrix the calculation using highs took roughly one minute.
+Can this be reduced further?
+As our matrix does not have any a prior structure to take advantage it might be good idea to consider matrix reordering i.e. find permutation of rows and columns which reduces fill-in when factorizing the system.

 TODO: